Ryuker/gamestore/README.md

-# gamestore-api
+# GameStore API and Client
-Gamestore API, built with ASP.NET Core to gain familiarity with the framework.
+Gamestore API and CLient, built with ASP.NET Core to gain familiarity with the framework.

 # App Specifics